• Skip to main content

 A vegan power bowl filled with roasted sweet potato, avocado, green peas, quinoa, fresh greens, and veggies.

-This bowl celebrates fresh Spring produce, including radishes, green peas, and green peas.
+This bowl celebrates fresh Spring produce, including radishes, green peas, and green beans.
 It's family-friendly, take-to-work-friendly, and kid-friendly as it can be prepped in advance, doubled, and easily customized for the kiddos.

 The wonderful thing about making your own plant-based Buddha bowl is that you can use whatever ingredients you have stocked in your kitchen.
 Let's say you don't have any green onions or pumpkin seeds.
 Just use whatever you do have in your kitchen, such as chopped almonds, red onions, or skip entirely.